timmahrt/ProMo/README.rst

 Tutorials for learning about prosody manipulation and how to use ProMo are available.

-`Tutorial 1.1: Intro to ProMo <https://nbviewer.jupyter.org/github/timmahrt/ProMo/blob/master/tutorials/tutorial1_1_intro_to_promo.ipynb>`_
+`Tutorial 1.1: Intro to ProMo <https://nbviewer.jupyter.org/github/timmahrt/ProMo/blob/main/tutorials/tutorial1_1_intro_to_promo.ipynb>`_

-`Tutorial 1.2: Pitch manipulation tutorial <https://nbviewer.jupyter.org/github/timmahrt/ProMo/blob/master/tutorials/tutorial1_2_pitch_manipulations.ipynb>`_
+`Tutorial 1.2: Pitch manipulation tutorial <https://nbviewer.jupyter.org/github/timmahrt/ProMo/blob/main/tutorials/tutorial1_2_pitch_manipulations.ipynb>`_

-Major revisions
+Version History
 ================

-Ver 1.3 (May 29, 2017)

-- added tutorials

-- f0Morph() can now exclude certain regions from the morph process if desired

-Ver 1.2 (January 27, 2017)

-- added code for reshaping pitch accents (shift alignment, add plateau, or change height)

-Ver 1.1 (February 22, 2016)

-- f0 morph code for modifying speaker pitch range and average pitch

-- (October 20, 2016) Added integration tests with travis CI and coveralls support.

-Ver 1.0 (January 19, 2016)

-- first public release.

-Beta (July 1, 2013)

-- first version which was utilized in my dissertation work
+*ProMo uses semantic versioning (Major.Minor.Patch)*

+Please view `CHANGELOG.md <https://github.com/timmahrt/promo/blob/main/CHANGELOG.md>` for version history.

 Requirements
 ==============

-``Python 2.7.*`` or above

 ``Python 3.3.*`` or above (or below, probably)

-My praatIO library is used extensively and can be downloaded `here <https://github.com/timmahrt/praatIO>`_
+My praatIO library is required and can be downloaded `here <https://github.com/timmahrt/praatIO>`_

-Matplotlib is needed if you want to plot graphs.
+Matplotlib is required if you want to plot graphs.
 `Matplotlib website <http://matplotlib.org/>`_

-Scipy is needed if you want to use interpolation--typically if you have stylized pitch contours (in praat PitchTier format, for example) that you want to use in your morphing).
+Scipy is required if you want to use interpolation--typically if you have stylized pitch contours (in praat PitchTier format, for example) that you want to use in your morphing).
 `Scipy website <http://scipy.org/>`_